Back to Song Library

 Can I play Over the Rainbow on this page?

-Which note view should I use for Over the Rainbow?
+Should I use letter notes or numbered notes for Over the Rainbow?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option without losing the aligned lyric line.